fbgallet/roam-extension-find-replace/README.md

 ### Current limitations:

-- limits of auto-expand blocks feature:
-  Auto-expand blocks in Search in page or Find & Replace doesn't works always properly.
-The API command to expand blocks doesn't seem to be 100% reliable when there is an important amount of indented blocks to open.
-You may have to click on refresh button `↻` until the counter indicates that there are no more words in a folded blocks.
-Anyway it's only a matter of block display: all matching words will be replaced if you click on 'Replace all'.

 - limits of live highlight on page feature:
   Text in code blocks are not highlighted.
 Likewise, if your search for strings including markdown syntax, or if the matching string is hidden by some markdown syntax (like the link in an alias), it will not be highlighted.
 A counter indicate how many strings can't be highlighted.
 You can see them with in plain text with the `🔎︎` button.
 But in any case, the words will be correctly detected and replaced.